Real Estate Appraisal and Assessment

 Weights and Measures

-The Lucas County Auditor’s office helps protect County residents and businesses by ensuring that all commercial weighing and measuring devices are accurate.
-The department checks gas pumps, price scanners, and meat and produce scales regularly.
+The Lucas County Auditor helps protect County residents and businesses by ensuring all commercial weighing and measuring devices are accurate.
+Weights & Measures checks gas pumps, price scanners, meat and produce scales.

 Lucas County Weights & Measures Department

-Licensing for dogs, kennels, vendors, and cigarettes are issued by the Auditor’s office.
+Licensing for dogs, kennels, vendors, and cigarettes are issued by the Lucas County Auditor’s.